 (Updated 11/8/2017) Guess who just finished a brief stint of jury duty?
-Yep, yours truly—and I have to say, the rules for toting smartphones, laptops, and other gadgets in court have changed dramatically since the last time I was called to serve.
+Yep, yours truly—and I have to say, the rules for toting electronic devices like smartphones, laptops, and other gadgets in court have changed dramatically since the last time I was called to serve.

 Back in the day (and we’re only talking six or seven years ago, mind you), any cell phone with a built-in camera was verboten in most courthouses, and security may even have given you a hard time about bringing in a laptop.
 And free Wi-Fi in the waiting room?
 Please.

 In recent years, though, courthouses from coast to coast have become much friendlier to gadget-bearing jurors.
-Cooling my heels in a jury assembly room in Brooklyn recently, I spotted dozens of laptops and smartphones, including my own MacBook Air and iPhone.
+Cooling my heels in a jury assembly room in Brooklyn recently, I spotted dozens of electronic devices like laptops and smartphones, including my own MacBook Air and iPhone.

 But just because you can bring your phone to court doesn’t mean you can use it in a courtroom—and indeed, expect a stern rebuke (or worse) from the bench if you start tweeting from the jury box.

-Read on for a few dos and don’ts about bringing your mobile gear to court, starting with…
+Read on for a few dos and don’ts about bringing your mobile electronic devices court, starting with…

 DO: Check online or call ahead for your local courthouse’s gadget policy